MangiameliFabio/MangiameliFabio/README.md

 - Audacity

 #### 💻 Tasks:
--  Level and Story Design
+-  Level and story design
--  Implementation of the Dialoges
+-  Implementation of the dialogues
-  - using the plugin [dialoge nodes](https://godotengine.org/asset-library/asset/2214) as framework
+  - using the plugin [dialoge nodes](https://godotengine.org/asset-library/asset/2214) as a framework
-  - Created the dialoge sounds with an [animaliese generator](https://github.com/Acedio/animalese.js)
+  - Created the dialogue sounds with an [animaliese generator](https://github.com/Acedio/animalese.js)
 -  Sound implementation
 -  Enemy character logic with my [state machine generator plugin](https://github.com/MangiameliFabio/State_Machine_Generator)